 For some people, a low price is all that matters.
 The reality is often a hotel is nothing more than a place to lay your head.
 The money could be better spent on other things.
 With this in mind, there is a number of REALLY cheap motels that are perfectly adequate for a base only stay.

 This option isn’t for everyone and not really recommended to anyone but the absolute bargain hunters.
-Prices in Vegas are really cheap even for pretty incredible hotels so scraping the barrel really is only for the most budget conscious travellers.
+Prices in Vegas are really cheap even for pretty incredible hotels so scraping the barrel really is only for the most budget-conscious travelers.

 Villa / Apartment